Cog-TiPRO: Iterative Prompt Refinement with LLMs to Detect Cognitive Decline via Longitudinal Voice Assistant Commands: Method

 We implement and compare transformer-based models such as PatchTST~\cite{nie2022time} and iTransformer~\cite{liu2023itransformer}, which have shown strong performance in modeling time-series data in several domains.
-The model takes $\mathbf{Z}^{(i)}$ as input and outputs a cognitive status prediction: $\hat{y}^{(i)} = \mathcal{T}(\mathbf{Z}^{(i)}; \Theta)$, where $\Theta$ denotes the learnable parameters of the transformer.
+The model takes $\mathbf{Z}^{(i)}$ as input and outputs a cognitive status prediction: